Unlock free trial

 We have a weird feeling that in 2024, even people absolutely detached from the martech and adtech world have heard of the term CRM at least once.

 And there’s nothing surprising about it.
 CRM is the ultimate tool to manage, record, and interact with customer data to lead your customers at every step of the sales funnel.
-A refined CRM unifies:
+A refined CRM unifies many processes in modern marketing, such as:

-• Campaign management – finding and developing quality leads by automating events and email campaigns;
+• Marketing campaign management – finding and developing quality leads by automating events and email marketing campaigns;

 • Sales – creating reports and analytics that help effectively use audience data (user profiles that contain demographics, engagement, and purchase history);